NVIDIA/cuda-quantum/python/README.md

 [RSH](https://en.wikipedia.org/wiki/Remote_Shell) to communicate with each node unless another resource manager, such as [SLURM](https://slurm.schedmd.com/overview.html), is used.
-If you are encountering an error `The value of the MCA parameter "plm_rsh_agent" was set to a path that could not be found`, please make sure you have an SSH Client installed.
+If you are encountering an error "The value of the MCA parameter `plm_rsh_agent` was set to a path that could not be found", please make sure you have an SSH Client installed.

 ## Running CUDA Quantum